mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

 5. The ``correct-receptive-field`` flag in :py:mod:`interpretPisa<bpreveal.interpretPisa>`,
    introduced in 4.1.2, will switch from being ``false`` by default to being ``true`` by default.
 This fixes an off-by-one bug in how receptive field was calculated.
+6. The tensorflow version will bump from 2.15 to whatever is available.
+This will introduce multiple breaking changes, including requiring models to have a ``.keras`` extension.

 BPReveal 4.x
 ------------